 • No smoking is allowed on the farm.

-Use Your GPS To Get Here, But It May Show Hemet as the City instead of Sage
+If You Use Your GPS To Get Here, It May Show Hemet as the City instead of Sage

 Please be aware that Palm and De Portola for that stretch entails driving about two miles on a semi-bumpy dirt road with some fairly steep uphill climbs.
 We see passenger vehicles travel that direction all the time, but want to give you a heads-up.
 We call it the Adventure Route for good reason :-)